paris-fire-brigade/data-challenge/_posts/2019-06-13-06-set-up-an-osrm-server-on-ubuntu.md

 You have now a high performance routing engine up and running.

-### Retrieving the route of a vehicle corresponding to a sequence of GPS tracks
+### Get the estimated fastest route for a departure-destination pair of GPS points

-You can now request the service to get the fastest route between 2 GPS coordinates.

-Let's take an example with the following sequence of geolocations (longitude, latitude, longitude, latitude, ...):</i> :
+Let's take for example the following GPS points (departure's longitude, departure's latitude, departure's longitude, departure's latitude) :

 ```console
 2.25975,48.923557;2.262194,48.922554
 ```

-To use the service with Python, you can use the following code:
+To use the service with Python, you can do:

 ```python
 import json